ArsenLabovich/resume/README.md

 ## 🛠 Skills

 ### Core Programming Language:
 - **Java**: Advanced proficiency.
-Experience with object-oriented programming, building REST APIs, and using frameworks like Spring Boot and Hibernate.
+Experience with object-oriented programming, building REST APIs, and using frameworks like Spring Boot, JavaFX and other.

 ### Additional Programming Languages:
 - **Python**: Leveraged for fast prototyping, algorithm validation, and task automation.